-An unhealthy weight – in either partner – can have a significant impact on the ability to conceive.
+It’s not news that any of us really want to hear but the reality is that an unhealthy weight – in either partner – can have a significant impact on the ability to get pregnant.
 Obesity can cause problems from conception right through to delivery and beyond.
-Being overweight or obese not only reduces the chance of a couple conceiving naturally, but also means fertility treatment, such as IVF, is less likely to be successful.
+Being overweight or obese not only reduces the chance of conceiving naturally, but also means fertility treatment, such as IVF, is less likely to be successful.

-The main effect of weight on fertility in women is failure to ovulate.
+The main effect of weight – either too low or too high - on fertility in women is failure to ovulate.
 In men, obesity can lower sperm counts by up to 50%.
 Overweight men are also more likely to suffer erectile dysfunction and have a higher rate of DNA fragmentation in sperm.

-However, fertility is improved with a relatively modest degree of weight loss or gain.
+Now for the good news and why we say this could be a quick win in solving your fertility puzzle.
+Fertility is improved with a relatively modest degree of weight loss or gain.
 Around 90% of obese women will resume ovulation if they lose less than 5% of their body weight.

 But we’re not done yet.
 There are a few other lifestyle factors which could be playing the role of baby-making meddler in your life.